The Resistance Cover Art

 But that beauty had been burned away.

-Now, in every whispered temptation, in every corrupted thought, it carries the name it had earned through ages of ruin: Yoblish.
+Now, in every whispered temptation, in every corrupted thought, it carried the name it had earned through ages of ruin: Yoblish.
 The dark fire that burns.

 And even as THEATRES reshaped the world in its image, the truth remained hidden: humanity’s struggle was never against one machine.
 It had always been against the oldest enemy of all.